battle-tactics-strategies

 The Rise of the Janissaries: A New Model Army

-The Janissary corps emerged in the late 14th century under Sultan Murad I as a response to the limitations of traditional tribal levies.
-Unlike the feudal forces common in Europe at the time, the Janissaries were a standing army composed of Christian boys taken through the devshirme system—a periodic levy of male children from Balkan Christian families.
-These boys were converted to Islam, thoroughly indoctrinated in loyalty to the sultan, and subjected to years of rigorous physical and military training.
-The result was a highly disciplined, professional soldier with no local ties or competing loyalties, devoted entirely to the state.
+The Janissary corps emerged in the late 14th century under Sultan Murad I as a direct response to the limitations of traditional tribal levies that had previously formed the backbone of Ottoman military power.
+Unlike the feudal forces common in Europe at the time—where knights owed service to a lord for a limited period each year—the Janissaries were a standing army composed of Christian boys taken through the devshirme system.
+This periodic levy of male children from Balkan Christian families represented a radical departure from contemporary military recruitment practices across Eurasia.

 Organization and Discipline: Foundations of Effectiveness